WEXP (La Salle University): Awards

-Peak Time Ends, This Flame Goes Out and WEXP Declines Into Obsolescence
+2005-2020

 Subsequent to 2005, after many years of petitioning, WEXP was finally allowed to temporarily return to the airwaves, boosting its OTA signal strength to the entire campus and broader surrounding community.
-Based on a consulting engineer's recommendation, the acting station GM at the time, Adam Bagni, '06, was able to obtain permission to use a Low Power FCC exempt signal on 1600 AM from 20th Street all the way to Broad Street.
-Unfortunately, the modest improvement of the signal in 2005 did not boost ratings as much as anticipated or move the needle at all in terms of recruiting new members, though it did enable the radio station to temporarily enjoy legitimate "full campus coverage" as it finally could be listened to all along the campus perimeter shuttle bus route, as well as in any cars brought onto campus, as well as in the Blue and Gold Dining Commons and Treetops Dining facility, the Adirondack chair laden Hansen quad, and numerous other campus hangouts.
+Based on a consulting engineer's recommendation, the acting station GM at the time, Adam Bagni, '06, was able to obtain permission to use a low-power FCC-exempt signal on 1600 AM from 20th Street all the way to Broad Street.
+Unfortunately, the modest improvement of the signal in 2005 did not boost ratings as much as anticipated or move the needle at all in terms of recruiting new members, though it did enable the radio station to temporarily enjoy legitimate "full campus coverage" as it finally could be listened to all along the campus perimeter shuttle bus route, as well as in any cars brought onto campus, as well as in the Blue and Gold Dining Commons and Treetops Dining facility, the Adirondack chair-laden Hansen quad, and numerous other campus hangouts.
 The period of 2005-2006 was undoubtedly the "high water" mark for the station.
 At that time the station was even able to broadcast a full slate of shows for 60 hours per week.
 The schedule ran for 12 hours on weekdays from 10 a.m. to 10 p.m., then aired reruns of the same day's shows overnights from 10 p.m. to 10 a.m.
 On weekends, the station played a commercial free music soundboard with rock/pop and R&B influences, with intermittent late breaking news and live sports updates cutting in on some occasions.
-And on the "Explorer Game Days," the sports department continued to preempt the existing show schedule with its live broadcasts of five different La Salle sports teams.
+On the "Explorer Game Days," the sports department continued to preempt the existing show schedule with its live broadcasts of five different La Salle sports teams.

 Citing lack of student interest, and a difficulty keeping the equipment up to date, WEXP experienced a gradual decline in ratings and participation.
 A breakdown of the internet streaming technology, which was soon starting to become antiquated because of lack of much ingenuity on site in that regard, required the station's executive board to take some time off to reevaluate WEXP's role in the more "app friendly" world in which internet radio had been marginalized mostly by individual streaming services like Spotify and Pandora.
-The brief reboot as a mere Pandora streaming copycat with no live talent whatsoever and no Station ID liners to even attempt to differentiate the decrepit WEXP station from other failing "jukebox radio stations" around the world like it ultimately did not last for more than a year, as WEXP became dormant again in 2019, ending a 15-year run as one of the Philadelphia area's most prominent student-run radio stations.
-Someday, the WEXP may return to a campus near you, but it needs a spark to rekindle that culture, which has been lost to time.
+The brief reboot as a mere Pandora streaming copycat with no live talent whatsoever and no Station ID liners to even attempt to differentiate the decrepit WEXP from other failing "jukebox radio stations" around the world like it ultimately did not last for more than a year, as WEXP became dormant again in 2020, ending a 15-year run as one of the Philadelphia area's most prominent student-run radio stations.